open-contracting-extensions/ocds_location_extension/README.md

 ### Unreleased

-* Update GeoJSON reference links in `Location.geometry`

-### v1.1.7

 * Add `Tender.deliveryAddresses` and `Tender.deliveryLocations`
-* Deprecate the `Item.deliveryAddress` field in favor of the new `Item.deliveryAddresses` field, to support items with multiple delivery addresses.
+* Deprecate the `Item.deliveryAddress` field in favor of the new `Item.deliveryAddresses` field, to support items with multiple delivery addresses
-* Deprecate the `Item.deliveryLocation` field in favor of the new `Item.deliveryLocations` field, to support items with multiple delivery locations.
+* Deprecate the `Item.deliveryLocation` field in favor of the new `Item.deliveryLocations` field, to support items with multiple delivery locations

-### v1.1.6

 * Add "format": "uri" to `Location.uri`
+* Update GeoJSON reference links in `Location.geometry`

 ### v1.1.5